 These results suggest that young signers as well as adults process signs incrementally as they unfold in time (see also Lieberman et al., 2015 for converging evidence in adults).
 It is important to point out that we would not interpret signers waiting until the end of the sign or the end of the sentence as evidence against an incremental processing account since there could be other explanations for that pattern of results such as social norms of looking at a person until they finish speaking.
-However, this result provides positive evidence that eye movements in the VLP task provide an index of speed of lexical access, allowing us to perform the subsequent analyses that estimate (a) group differences in looking behavior and (b) links between individual variation in speed and accuracy of lexical access and variation in productive vocabulary.
+However, this result provides positive evidence that eye movements in the VLP task provide an index of speed of incremental ASL comprehension, allowing us to perform the subsequent analyses that estimate (a) group differences in looking behavior and (b) links between individual variation in speed and accuracy of eye movements during ASL processing and variation in productive vocabulary.